utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 <details>
 <summary>Systems not listed here</summary>

 Microsoft provides systems other than those listed below, and it is possible to sign in and use them with your UTokyo Account.
 While we **do not guarantee continuous use** of these systems, we do not prevent their use under **your own responsibility**.
 Specific risks include the possibility that **a system that was previously available may suddenly become unavailable** due to changes in Microsoft's provision policy.
 In addition, we **may be unable to provide support** for these systems.
 Please keep these points in mind when using these systems.
-If you feel that a particular system is **especially** necessary for education, research, or work, please contact us using the [support form](/en/support/#email-form).
+If you feel that a particular system is **especially** necessary for education, research, or work, please contact us using the [email form of the utelecon support desk](/en/support/#email-form).
 </details>

 ### Microsoft Office applications